Showing posts with label 2014. Show all posts

 TLB made a game!

-I always loved The Lost Boys, they started as England's answer to the Carebears!
-Their demos are outstanding and I still remember my jaw dropping to the floor when I saw Ooh Crikey Wot a Scorcher - a masterpiece!!
+I loved The Lost Boys; they started as Britain's answer to the Carebears!
+Their demos are outstanding, and I remember my jaw dropping to the floor when I saw Ooh Crikey Wot a Scorcher - a masterpiece!!

-And that "main menu" system used to access each demo screen?
+And that "main menu" used to access each demo screen?
 Impressive, to say the least?
-Hmm, but what would happen if it was adapted into a game?
+Hmm, but what would happen if it were adapted into a game?
 Would it be good enough?
-Why not take a look for yourself at Killing Spree because I think its potential is absolutely insane.
-Like an early Cybermorph... sigh... what might have been?
+Why not take a look for yourself at Killing Spree, because I think its potential is insane.
+Like an early Cybermorph... what might have been?